Internet-of-People/iop-profile-server/docs/CA-Protocol-Basics.md

 There are two groups of status codes that you can receive in a response to a request:

- * general status code,
+ * general status codes,
- * request specific status code.
+ * request specific status codes.

-General status codes are related to the protocol itself, or the status of the profile server that you are communicating with.
+General status codes are related to the protocol itself or the status of the profile server that you are communicating with.
 A good example of an error that returns a general status code is a protocol violation error.
 Any request can result in a general status code being returned.

-Request specific codes are errors that can only be returned by requests that explicitly declare them as possible response status codes.
+Request specific codes are error results that can only be returned by requests that explicitly declare them as their possible response status codes.
-For example, to `VerifyIdentityRequest` message a profile server can reply with `ERROR_INVALID_SIGNATURE` or `ERROR_INVALID_VALUE`, but not with any other request specific status code.
+For example, a profile server can reply with `ERROR_INVALID_SIGNATURE` or `ERROR_INVALID_VALUE` to `VerifyIdentityRequest` message but not with any other request specific status code.

 Besides returning an error code to a client, the profile server can also terminate the conection.
 This is done only if necessary